ninabarzh/ipa/content/en/docs/take-back-power/mapping.md

 - Rebuild support:
   - If safe, speak to your employer about suspicious activity or impersonation
-  - Keep a log of anything that affects your financial situation—it may help in legal or housing cases
+  - Keep a log of anything that affects your financial situation, it may help in legal or housing cases

 ## Legal danger → evidence capture & tactical calm